the-wanderer16/lingorm-caption-generator-docs-public-/README.md

 Two levels of duplicate control:

----

 ## 1️⃣ Within Current Batch

-If the same caption appears twice in one generation:

-It will be marked DUPLICATE.
+If the same caption appears twice in one generation, it will be marked DUPLICATE.

----

 ## 2️⃣ Seen Before (This Device Only)
 Previously generated captions are stored locally in your browser.

-If a new caption matches an older one:

-It will be marked SEEN.
+If a new caption matches an older one, it will be marked SEEN.

+*Note: Duplicate fingerprinting specifically scans the **Caption Text Only**.
+Changing hashtags will not trick the system into passing a duplicate sentence, keeping our timeline 100% spam-free.*
-You may clear history anytime using:

-Clear duplicate history (this device)
+You may clear history anytime using: `Clear duplicate history (this device)`

-No server storage is used.

 ---

 # 🗂 Phrase Banks (Embedded)

-The generator utilizes 400 total meticulously drafted rows:
+The generator utilizes 440 total meticulously drafted rows:

-- 200 Airport Phrase Rows (Travel, Flâneur context)
+- 220 Airport Phrase Rows (Travel, Flâneur context)
-- 200 PFW Phrase Rows (Savoir-faire, Aristo-youth context)
+- 220 PFW Phrase Rows (Savoir-faire, Aristo-youth context)

 These banks are embedded directly in the source code.
 There is no public BANK editor to prevent formatting errors, grammatical breakage, or misuse.

-If updates are required:
-- The creator updates the source code
-- A new version is deployed

 ---

 # 📏 Posting Guidelines

 ## Primary Topic
 Always use the combined tracking tag for this season:
 LingOrmDiorAW26

-*Note: This will be counted in place of #LingOrm.*

----

 ## Paris Fashion Week Context
 Include:
 #PFW
 Especially in replies and quotes.

----

 ## Tagging
 Always mention:
 @Dior
 @linglingkwong
 @orm.kornnaphat
 For maximum visibility and brand alignment.

-Remember to manually tag correctly on each platform.

 ---

 # 🎯 Best Practices

-- Generate smaller batches (10–20 at a time)
+- Generate smaller batches (10–20 at a time).
-- Check TagTrend updates regularly to switch your X Mode from "Pre-Rank #1" to "Post-Rank #1"
+- Use **Copy Caption Only** if you plan to inject the hashtags into a comment.
-- Keep tone elegant, high-fashion, and brand-aligned
+- Keep tone elegant, high-fashion, and brand-aligned.
-- Do not exceed the recommended 5 hashtags
+- Do not exceed the recommended 5 Lefty-optimized hashtags.

 ---

 # 🔒 Privacy

 This is a static Cloudflare Pages site.
 - No analytics
 - No tracking
 - No caption uploads
 - No personal data stored

 LocalStorage is used only for duplicate detection on your device.

-The GitHub repository is private.
 Only the deployed static site is publicly accessible.

 ---

 # 🛠 Tech Stack

 - HTML
-- CSS (Luxury minimal theme)
+- CSS (Luxury Dark theme)
 - Vanilla JavaScript (Lexical Safe Swap Engine)
 - Cloudflare Pages deployment
 - Private GitHub version control